GraymonDgt/SRB2Archipelago/README.md

 When opening that, a dialogue will open asking for your SRB2 directory (the same folder as srb2win.exe)

-Connect to archipelago and srb2 will automatically Open with the AP mod loaded
+Connect to archipelago and srb2 will automatically open with the AP mod loaded